Who We Are and What We Do!

 Workshops

-The EDIA Fundamentals module is a 5-part module, designed by the Inclusion and Anti-Racism Education Program at the Equity and Inclusion Office, to provide the community with an accessible, multi-media formats to learning about EDIA, Anti-Racism, and Anti-Oppression with a spot light on Anti-Black Racism in Higher Education.
-Each “part” is thematically organized to contain a mixture of narrative, video and audio-narrated slide deck content, with activities to ground your learning in a flexible and digestible fashion.
+The EDIA Fundamentals module is a 5-part module, designed by the Equity, Diversity and Anti-Oppression Program within the Equity and Inclusion Office, to provide the community with an accessible, self-paced learning about EDIA, Anti-Racism, and Anti-Oppression with a spot light on Anti-Black Racism in Higher Education.
+Each part of the module is thematically organized to contain a mixture of narrative, video and audio-narrated slide deck content, with activities to ground your learning in a flexible and digestible fashion.
+We are excited for you to engage with this foundational content which will replace the live delivery of EDIA fundamentals from our team.

 In totality, the mandatory portions of the module should take approximately 3 hours to complete, and there is a short evaluation in the form of a quiz at the end, to recall your knowledge and to successfully complete this educational offering.
 This module will be hosted on avenue to learn and you can enroll in the module on Mosaic.